 Ghostsmut’s review published on Letterboxd:

-Saw at Edinburgh International Film Festival yesterday.
+Seen at the Edinburgh International Film Festival.